Fustanella: Greece

+In the Crimean War (1853–1856), fustanella was worn by volunteers serving in the Greek Volunteer Legion.
+In 1855, it was insisted that the Greek volunteers should abandon the fustanella and adopt uniforms that were similar to the Russian ones; arguing that the costume of the Greeks was not suitable for military conditions.
+Aristidis Chrisovergis, one of the commanders, strongly opposed this and refused to take off the fustanella.

-The fustanella worn by the Roumeliotes (Greeks of the mountainous interior) was the version chosen as the national costume of Greece in the early 19th century.
-Of the Roumeliotes, the nomadic Greek-speaking Sarakatsani pastoralists wore the fustanella.
-The Aromanians, a Latin-speaking people who lived within Greece also wore the fustanella.
-During the reign of King Othon I (1832–1862), the fustanella was adopted by the king, the royal court and the military, while it became a service uniform imposed on government officials to wear even when abroad.
+Greek villagers of Albanian origin continued to wear the fustanella or the poukamiso (an elongated shirt) on a daily basis until the 20th century.
+Of the Roumeliotes, the nomadic Greek-speaking Sarakatsani pastoralists wore either trousers or the fustanella, depending on the local tradition.
+The Aromanians, a Latin-speaking people who lived within Greece also wore the fustanella or trousers depending on the region.

 In terms of geographical spread, the fustanella never became part of the clothing worn in the Aegean islands, whereas in Crete it was associated with the heroes of the Greek War of Independence (1821) in local theatrical productions and seldom as a government uniform.
 The men of the Greek presidential guard, founded in 1868, wear the fustanella as part of their official dress.
 By the late 19th century, the popularity of the fustanella in Greece began to fade when Western-style clothing was introduced.
+The nineteenth-century Greek painter Théodore Jacques Ralli created paintings featuring subjects wearing traditional Greek fustanella between 1873 and 1909, memorialising the traditional Greek attire.
+Ralli's 1903 painting A Good Read is a good example of how the painter featured the fustanella in his works.

-The fustanella film (or fustanella drama) was a popular genre in the Greek cinema from 1930s to 1960s.
+The fustanella film (or fustanella drama) was a popular genre in the Greek cinema from the 1910s to the 1960s.
+Some early films featuring Greek fustanella were the 1915 Greek agricultural-themed film Golfo and the 1929 film Astero.
 This genre emphasized on depictions of rural Greece and was focused on the differences between rural and urban Greece.
 In general it offered an idealized depiction of the Greek village, where the fustanella was a typical image.
 In Greece today, the garment is seen a relic of a past era with which most members of the younger generations do not identify.